tstehr/HamsterList/API.md

 ### SyncResponse

-This object is returned by the server adter a finished sync if additional data needs to be included.
+This object is returned by the server after a finished sync if additional data needs to be included.

 | Field       | Type                          | Description                                           |
 |-------------|-------------------------------|-------------------------------------------------------|